hugocen/freqtrade-gym/README.md

 # freqtrade-gym

 This project is base on [freqtrade](https://github.com/freqtrade/freqtrade)

+The project is in very early stage, so there are a lot of inconvenient part that you have to set up manually.
+I am working on the improvements.

 ## Installation
 ### 1. freqtrade